 Priorities

 Priority Code – is a unique code for the Priority that is passed back within the Export XML, as part of the diagnosis.
 This code may be any combination of numbers or letters, up to a maximum 15 characters.
-If you can, make the code meaningful so that it can be clearly identified when viewed within the Scripts and on the Results screen by the Operator.
+The code should mirror the code ID that exists in the host system.

 Description - a short description of the Priority content that will be displayed in the Priority Selection list in the Navigation Pane.
 This will also be the search criteria when using the Filter.